AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 to the program, a ``--dump-channel=base64-stdout`` kind of output is needed in association with the restricted coverage runtime.

-If none of the available automatic triggering option works out well, full control is offered by the ``--dump-trigger=manual`` policy where the instrumenter doesn't actually add any code to main units for emitting the collected coverage data.
-You will have to emit this data somehow to allow analysing coverage afterwards, still, and can of course experiment with other possibilities just to get examples of possible ways to proceed.
+If none of the available automatic triggering option work out well, full control is offered by the ``--dump-trigger=manual`` policy where the instrumenter doesn't actually add any code to main units for emitting the collected coverage data.
+You will have to indicate the point at which you wish to emit this data by inserting:

+- a ``pragma Annotate (Xcov, Dump_Buffers);`` pragma statement in Ada code;
+- a ``/* GNATCOV_DUMP_BUFFERS */`` comment on its own line in C code

+where necessary in your code.
+During instrumentation, |gcv| will replace them with a call to the procedure responsible for dumping the coverage buffers, at which point the source traces will be created during the execution of the program.
+Therefore, the pragma or comment should be placed at a location at which such a function call would be appropriate.

 .. _instr-tracename: